Coder4916/Match-Maker/README.md

 #### **First Time User Goals**

-1. As a first-time user, I want to be able to play the game I'm looking for quickly and easily and be able to navigate the website with ease.
+1. As a first-time user, I want to be able to play the game I'm looking for quickly and easily.
-1. As a first-time user, I want access to instructions on how to play Match-Maker.
+2. As a first-time user, I want access to instructions on how to play Match-Maker.
-1. As a first-time user, I want to be able to locate the game's developer's social media links to get in contact or find information on any other game developments.
-1. As a first-time user, I want to be engaged in the game and it's function.
+3. As a first-time user, I want to be engaged in the game and it's function.

 #### **Returning User Goals**

 1. As a returning user, I want to be able to access the game quickly and easily.
 2. As a returning user, I want to be engaged in the game and it's function.
 3. As a returning user, I want access instructions if I need a refresher on how to play the game.
-4. As a returning user, I want to be able to locate the game creator's social media links for information on any other developments or updates.

 #### **Frequent User Goal**

-1. As a frequent user, I want to be engaged in the game and it's function.
+1. As a returning user, I want to be able to access the game quickly and easily.
-2. As a frequent user, I want to access game instructions easily.
-3. As a frequent user, I want to be able to contact the owner of the site if required.
+2. As a frequent user, I want to be engaged in the game and it's function.

 ### **Research**

 A lot of research was carried out online, where I played different games in order to identify something which could be educational and entertaining and understand the capability of a javascript platform.
-Also being actively aware of my daughter's reaction to these games, for example she became particulary interested in the Math game built during the CI module phase.
-I also considered offline research through general play with my daughter; she enjoys games that are easy to understand and quick to win, such as Snap and Memory.
+Also being actively aware of my daughter's reaction to these games, for example she became particulary interested in the Math game built during the module phase.
+I also considered offline research which included spending lots of time with my daughter; she enjoys games that are easy to understand and quick to win, such as Snap and Memory.

 - Sector Research

-I researched sites that focused on memory games, which helped to guide me on the best approaches, themes and layout for my game.
+I researched sites that focused on card memory games, which helped to guide me on the best approaches, themes and layout for my game.

 Examples of sites I reviewed to bolster my research: